kavya181205/Daily_stock_price_prediction/README.md

 ---

-## 📜 *License*
-MIT License — free to use, modify, and distribute.

----

 ## 🤝 *Contributions*
 Feel free to fork the repo and submit PRs for new features or improvements.
 - Kavya Patel
-- Kshitij Patel
-- Harsh Patel
-- Kanvi Makwana